Sharing is caring!

 Keep your heat inside and the cold outside by placing a thick bath sheet or beach towel in front of all exterior doors.
 Doing so will help reduce the amount of heat that is sucked outdoors and the amount of cold allowed inside.

 Most RVs have single pane windows, which can unfortunately result in cold drafts.
-One of the best ways to prevent cold drafts is to insulate your camper windows using either clear plastic sheeting or Styrofoam insulation.
+One of the best ways to prevent cold drafts is to insulate RV windows using either clear plastic sheeting or Styrofoam insulation.
 If you will be camping in a frigid environment, you can further reduce the risk of drafts by using both Styrofoam and plastic sheeting on every window in your RV.

 Finally, using thermal curtains helps to keep the heat in and the cold out of your camper.
 Thermal curtains block drafts and can reduce the amount of heat lost through your RV’s windows by up to 25 percent.
 These curtains also provide sound insulation to block exterior noise.